|Damien Goutte-Gattat a3fc947567|

 the available volumes and select those to use in an interactive menu.

-The gfsec-use program allows to temporarily reconstruct a splitted file from shares that have been dispersed on several external devices.
+The gfsec-use program allows to temporarily reconstruct a split file from shares that have been dispersed on several external devices.

 The program needs a configuration file (by default,

 secret.
 If the original file has been split using the gfsec-split

 program, the configuration file will have been automatically generated.

 For example, here is the configuration file that could have been generated by the example above:

 OUTFILE=/home/alice/mysecret MINSHARES=2 URI=file:///home/alice/.local/share/gfsecret/mysecret.024 URI=label://MYSTICK/mysecret.070 URI=mtp://RF2GB6X704P/Documents/mysecret.139

 With such a configuration, gfse-use will attempt to reconstruct the

 /home/alice/mysecret, using at least two of the three available

 shares: one available on the local filesystem, one on a USB storage